Your Cart is Empty

 Once you decide to explore senior living alternatives, the first consideration is geographic.
 Exactly where is the right place to live?
 This could vary based on weather, a dream location, or closeness to special relative.
 But once you decide this, everything else starts to come into focus.
 The next issue is all about services and care needs.
 Do you need someone to cook meals?
 Administer medication?
 Help with dressing and bathing?
 Or just a more social lifestyle?The third consideration is financial.
 What can you afford?
 This can be a huge question, as you have to consider things like retirement savings, your estate, outside assistance and other family financial needs.Finally, there's comfort.
 Just what feels like home?
 Within the spectrum of senior living, there is a lifestyle for every taste.
 At the end of the day, home is what we make it.On this web site, we provide profiles, checklists and other thought-starters to help you identify the right next step.

 You're not alone

-How senior care is taking its toll on American heads of family:
+How senior care is taking its toll on American heads

 - 37% are worried about juggling care giving with other responsibilities.